 This death defying cannonball run took place on Mount Bromo in preparation for the ever popular sunrise tour, one of the absolute must do bucket list items for any trip to Indonesia.

-The visibility dropped rapidly as we hit a thick wall of fog and cloud, and even more jeeps and motorbikes joined our ever increasing convoy from other hostels and hotels along the way as we headed up the mountain.
 It wasn’t long before I couldn’t see two feet in front of the strained headlamps as we bounced heavily over the rough terrain at full speed.
-The thin mountain road filled up quickly as other jeeps overtook us or fell behind, dangerously swerving in front of each other before disappearing back into the fog.
+The increasingly thin and winding mountain road filled up quickly as other jeeps overtook us or fell behind, dangerously swerving in front of each other before disappearing back into the fog.

 Soon there were dozens of vehicles careening up a narrow mountain path to race to the volcano’s viewing point.

 It really wasn’t the fact that everyone was jostling for pole position, anyone who has ever seen traffic in India or or half of south east Asia will understand the organised chaos of ignoring any type of road rules whatsoever, but it was the fact that we were doing this up a volcano, at full speed, with no damn visibility!

 “Tour guides my ass!
 These guys are Cannonballers!”

 The fog did eventually lift as the convoy climbed higher up the volcano, fortunately – or miraculously – without any of the jeeps shooting over the side of the mountain or exploding in a fiery collision that a Hollywood movie would be proud of, but the breakneck race did not end there.
 In fact it only got worse as the sheer number of vehicles trying to sprint up the mountain became clear.